woctezuma/sample-steam-reviews/README.md

 ```

 2. Char-level RNN

+The network architecture follows the suggestions of [Andrej Karpathy's 2015 blogpost](http://karpathy.github.io/2015/05/21/rnn-effectiveness/): a 2-layer LSTM with 512 hidden nodes, and with dropout of 0.5
+after each layer.
+Batches of 128 examples and truncated backpropagation through time of length equal to 20 characters.
+Loss is [categorical cross-entropy loss](https://keras.io/losses/), and optimizer is [Adam](https://keras.io/optimizers/).

 Unsatisfactory results.
 After a few epochs, the loss starts increasing, and the results make less and less sense.